zBalachandar/Real-Time-ETL-Pipeline-Azure-SQL-to-ADLS-Databricks-and-Pyspark-Project-08/README.md

 <a name="introduction"></a>
 ## 🔬 Project Overview

-we have Business requirements and we want to do data cleaning and processing using PySpark in Databricks Environment. we have discussed how we work in real-time in Databricks and PySpark we have developed the presentation Dashboard according to the Databricks notebook KPI's.
+In this project we have Business requirements, we have sales outlet data available in azure sql database and we need to transform, clean this data and move to ADLS Storage.Business and Data Scientist people want to use this data and they wanted to have in the csv file format.This project covers end to end process to create end to end ETL pipeline to load data from Azure SQL to ADLS.
+This demo exercise covers these three areas
+1. Extract data from Azure SQL tables
+2. Transform the data with business rules
+3. Load the data to Azure Data Lake Storage

 ### Project live link: https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/4339393889004771/4320089602186732/1662184132138436/latest.html